Essay: Process

 A process essay is used for an explanation of making or breaking something.
 Often, it is written in chronological order or numerical order to show step-by-step processes.
-It has all the qualities of a technical document with the only difference is that it is often written in descriptive mood, while a technical document is mostly in imperative mood.
+It has all the qualities of a technical document with the only difference is that it is often written in the descriptive mood, while a technical document is mostly in the imperative mood.